 GeneCards Summary for MXI1 Gene

 MXI1 (MAX Interactor 1, Dimerization Protein) is a Protein Coding gene.
-Diseases associated with MXI1 include Prostate Cancer.
+Diseases associated with MXI1 include Prostate Cancer and Breast Adenoma.
 GO annotations related to this gene include protein dimerization activity and transcription corepressor activity.
 An important paralog of this gene is MXD1.

 UniProtKB/Swiss-Prot for MXI1 Gene

 Transcriptional repressor.
 MXI1 binds with MAX to form a sequence-specific DNA-binding protein complex which recognizes the core sequence 5-CAC[GA]TG-3.
 MXI1 thus antagonizes MYC transcriptional activity by competing for MAX.